pepefrog69/conversation/logs.md

 Sections of the **Improve** panel:

-* [Overview](logs_oview.html): A summary of interactions of users with an application.
+* [Overview](logs_oview.html): A summary of conversations that users had with your application.
-* [User conversations](logs_convo.html): A list of user utterances.
+* [User conversations](logs_convo.html): A list of individual user utterances.
 You can update intents and entities while viewing an individual user utterance. **Note**: A single user conversation may consist of multiple utterances.
 * [Recommendations](logs_recommend.html): Ways to improve your system.
 Available only to Premium users.

 ## Improving across applications